Luc2001-18/agbatan.kouderin-daily-reports/README.md

-# agbatan.kouderin-daily-reports
-This repository is to report all my dailys reports for python course
+It's at this moment 14:37 on Monday 23 Sept and i begin my python course